Pony Express: Horses

 During his route of 80 to 100 mi, a Pony Express rider would change horses 8 to 10 times.
-The horses were ridden at a fast trot, canter, or gallop, around 10 to 15 mph and at times they were driven to full gallop at speeds up to 25 mph.
+The horses were ridden at a fast canter of around 10 to 15 mph and at times they were driven to full gallop at speeds up to 25 mph.
 Horses of the Pony Express were purchased in Missouri, Iowa, California, and some western U.S. territories.

-The various types of horses ridden by riders of the Pony Express included Morgans and thoroughbreds, which were often used on the eastern end of the trail.
+The types of horses ridden by riders of the Pony Express included Morgans and thoroughbreds, which were often used on the eastern end of the trail.
 Mustangs were often used on the western (more rugged) end of the mail route.

 Saddle

 In 1844, years before the Pony Express came to St. Joseph, Israel Landis opened a small saddle and harness shop there.
 His business expanded as the town grew, and when the Pony Express came to town, Landis was the ideal candidate to produce saddles for the newly founded Pony Express.
 Because Pony Express riders rode their horses at a quick pace over a distance of 10 mi or more between stations, every consideration was made to reduce the overall weight the horse had to carry.
 To help reduce this load, special lightweight saddles were designed and crafted.
 Using less leather and fewer metallic and wood components, they fashioned a saddle that was similar in design to the regular stock saddle generally in use in the West at that time.

 The mail pouch was a separate component to the saddle that made the Pony Express unique.
 Standard mail pouches for horses were never used because of their size and shape, as detaching and attaching it from one saddle to the other was time-consuming, causing undue delay in changing mounts.
 With many stops to make, the delayed time at each station would accumulate to appreciable proportions.
 To get around this difficulty, a mochila (a covering of leather) was thrown over the saddle.
 The saddle horn and cantle projected through holes that were specially cut to size in the mochila.
 Attached to the broad leather skirt of the mochila were four cantinas, or box-shaped hard leather compartments, where letters were carried on the journey.